Eileen Valentino Flaxman

 Smiling at the passers-by

-No one turns to say hello
+They don't turn to say hello

 And it makes me wonder why